nicholasgillespie/scalable-scss-design-system/README.md

    }
    ```

    Alternatively, you can generate CSS custom properties based on specific token types.
-For example, to generate variables for "global" or "contextual-generic" tokens:
+For example, to generate variables for "global" or "contextual-generic" tokens.
+Token types are defined in the `_theme-applier.scss` file.

    ```scss
    :root {